The Ultimate Guide to Running Successful Flash Sales – Part 1

 - Increase brand awareness

-Having said that, think about your long-term plan for these sales.
-Since huge revenue gains may not be your main goal when deep discounts are involved, these sales could hurt you if they don’t result in any new customers OR they turn customers away due to unpreparedness.
+If a boost in your short-term revenue from offering deep discounts isn’t your primary goal, these sales could hurt you if they don’t result in any new customers OR they turn customers away due to unpreparedness.
 In addition, because so many brands are running flash sales now, your customers may not even notice your sale in the sea of others.

 How to Prepare for a Successful Flash Sale (and Avoid a Flop)

 Preparing for a flash sale requires a little creativity.
 It also requires an understanding of what your audience wants so that you can avoid common mistakes.
 Here are some of the most important steps:

 1) Determine Your Goal, Product, and Targets (Why, What, and Whom)